 - Now, put one foot on your pedal and push your heels down to weight the pedal at the same time you apply pressure to your front brake.
 Ah ha!
 You should notice the back wheel stays down and your bike doesn’t move.

 Now go find a nice grassy area and practice using your front brake.
-Try to avoid your neighbor’s freshly manicured lawns.
+Pro tip: avoid your neighbor’s freshly manicured lawn.
 I also recommend you check out our other Ninja articles on braking including 3 Keys to Using Your Front Brake Effectively and Secret Techniques to Effective Braking.